MarkSian/307-SBA/readme.md

 ## Vocaloid Carousel
 This Carousel will auto scroll to the next vocaloid card.
 Please Note: The only page available to view/select in this carousel is Hatsune Miku.
-Clicking on Luka, Rin, and IA will lead to their respecive content pages.
+Clicking on Luka, Rin, and IA will not lead to their respecive content pages.

 ![alt text](images/readme_image/carousel-screenshot.JPG)